QhungChang/POLI3148-Assignment-1/README.md

 - ACLED Codebook
 - ACLED Time-Period Coverage Documentation

-(See footnotes in the main report for full references.)
+(See footnotes in the main report to access these references)